aviasd/Sudoku-with-Processes/README.md

 The main process uses the *mmap* system call to create the shared memory area.
 The call to *mmap* is done before the calls to *fork*, so that the child procceses inherit the mapping (Because calling to execve cancels the sharing created when calling *mmap*, we didn't use *execve* system call).

-The shared memory area contains the data structure:
+The shared memory area contains this data structure:
 ```
 typedef struct {
 	int board[81];